 It’s not every day that a renowned, highly respected doctor resigns from an FDA expert panel.

-But that is what happened earlier this month.
+But that is what happened in June, 2021.

 On June 7, the FDA approved aducanumab, the first drug to slow the progression of Alzheimer’s disease.
 The FDA approved aducanumab through an accelerated approval process, even though the drug’s efficacy has been disputed.
 Aducanumab has been controversial and sparked debate in the medical and scientific communities.
 According to this article from CNN, an FDA advisory committee in 2020 said there was not enough evidence to support the use of the drug.